 This should go without saying, but be sure to choose a card with rewards you can actually use.

 If you’re a traveler, travel rewards cards can offer some incredible value.
 If you’re loyal to a particular airline, you might consider a branded card so you earn their miles.
-On the other hand, if you don’t care for traveling, skip the travel cards and look at cash back options instead.
+On the other hand, if you don’t care for traveling, skip the travel cards and look at cashback options instead.

 Meet Requirements for the Sign-up Bonus

 You want to track your spending to make sure you don’t leave that one-time bonus on the table.
 My advice is to start using the card for as many of your regular purchases as you can.
 This way, you’re bound to meet the requirements, and you start earning tons of rewards.
-Which gets me to my next point…
+This gets me to my next point…

 Use Your Credit Card for Every Possible Purchase